min2ha/ukwa-site/content/target/70332/index.en.md

   "start_date": "2018-08-23T09:00:00Z"
 }

-# National Association for Voluntary and Community Action (NAVCA)

 We are the only national membership body specifically for local sector support and development organisations (also known as local infrastructure) in England.
 Alongside our members we are part of the movement for local social action.